mhetrick/hetrickcv/README.md

 - The AND output can be useful to manually toggle rhythm streams.
 Connect the gate stream that you want to toggle to one input.
 Connect a MIDI note gate to the other input.
 Now, the AND output will be the first rhythm as long as you hold down a MIDI note.

 ### Contrast
-This is a type of phase distortion that I found in the CCRMA Snd wave editor (https://ccrma.stanford.edu/software/snd/snd/sndclm.html#contrast-enhancement).
+This is a type of phase distortion that I found in the [CCRMA Snd wave editor](https://ccrma.stanford.edu/software/snd/snd/sndclm.html#contrast-enhancement).
 It will add brightness and saturation to a signal.
 Please note that the effect will still color the signal even if the knob is fully counter-clockwise.
 Like the Bitshift module, there is a range selector to set the expected range of the input signal.

 Patch Ideas:
 - Aside from the obvious use as a mix enhancer, try modulating the Amount parameter with another audio signal to use this as a creative distortion.

 ### Crackle
 This is a chaotic system that generates a vinyl-like hiss with occasional pops.
-This is a direct port of a UGen from SuperCollider (https://github.com/supercollider/supercollider/blob/master/server/plugins/NoiseUGens.cpp#L452).
+This is a direct port of [a UGen from SuperCollider](https://github.com/supercollider/supercollider/blob/master/server/plugins/NoiseUGens.cpp#L452).
 When I originally ported this to Euro Reakt, I accidentally implemented the internal copy operations in the wrong order, leading to the fun "Broken" mode.
 The Broken mode produces stutters, grains, and modem noises at high Chaos values.

 Patch Ideas:
 - Surprising things can happen if you modulate this with an audio signal...